 Currently Mr Hill serves as the Chair of SALA (South Australian Living Artists) Festival, Council Member of UniSA, and holds board positions in the private, educational and not-for-profit arenas.

-Michael Luchich strongly supports creating opportunities for older people to live good lives, as well as placing great emphasis on promotion and advocacy for older people in our community.
+Michael Luchich strongly supports creating positive opportunities for older people to live healthy good lives, as well as placing greater emphasis on promotion and advocacy for older people in our community.

-As State Director of Dimension Data in South Australia, Mr Luchich has extensive experience from diverse industry backgrounds and is specifically focused on driving business performance, operational excellence, customer service, sales and marketing.
+As the Chief Executive of SATAC, Mr Luchich has extensive experience from diverse industry backgrounds and is specifically focused on driving business performance through effective use of technology, operational excellence, customer service, business development and marketing.

-He also serves on a number of boards in the not-for-profit sector, including the Carnegie Mellon University Advisory Board, and has strong knowledge of board procedures, governance and regulatory compliance reporting.
+He also serves on a number of boards in the not-for-profit sector, including Chair of Country Arts South Australia, Chair of Carnegie Mellon University Advisory Board, and with his ICT background provides a strong technology emphasis in driving ACH Group’s technology strategy.

 Celine McInerney considers herself privileged to be able to influence and promote independent and healthy living for older people based on their choice.